GStreamer/gstreamer/markdown/design/meta.md

 When a buffer should be sent over the wire or be serialized in GDP, we need a way to perform custom serialization and deserialization on the metadata.

-for this we can use the `GValue` transform functions.
+For this we can use the `GValue` transform functions.

 ## Transformations